ahester57/private-chain/README.md

 Truffle is a development environment for writing smart contracts for the Ethereum Virtual Machine.

-I have a PDF about testing and scripting with truffle in ./docs of this repository.
+I have a PDF about testing and scripting with truffle in ./docs of this repository [outdated].

 Check it out at